-To meet and exceed patient expectations, healthcare facilities have to implement the following criteria:
+To consistently meet and exceed patient expectations, healthcare organizations should:

 Good customer service in healthcare plays a vital role in shaping patient experiences.

-82% of patients consider quality customer service as the most important factor when choosing care – Silverline
+According to Silverline 82% of patients consider quality customer service to be the most important factor when choosing a healthcare provider.

 Let’s look at the benefits of good support in healthcare facilities.

-Fosters positive patient experiences: Coordinated processes also minimize wait times and frustration for patient satisfaction.
+- Fosters positive patient experiences: Coordinated processes reduce wait times and lower frustration, which improves patient satisfaction.

-Streamlines operations and efficiency: Effective customer service smoothens healthcare processes such as appointment scheduling, consultation, billing, discharge processes, and follow-up coordination.
+- Streamlines operations and efficiency: Good customer service optimizes healthcare processes such as appointment scheduling, consultation, billing, discharge processes, and follow-up coordination.

-Healthcare organizations should ensure that all employees, from front desk staff to physicians understand that patients are people that need reassurance and care.
+Healthcare organizations should ensure that all employees, from front desk staff to physicians, understand that patients are people who need reassurance and care.

-To ensure that each touchpoint provides a compassionate experience, adopt a customer-first strategy to:
+To ensure that each touchpoint provides a compassionate experience, adopt a patient-centered strategy to:

-While skilled doctors and nurses are at the core of excellent healthcare delivery, a truly consistent, high-quality healthcare experience requires that all customer-facing employees reflect the same level of customer-centricity.
+While skilled doctors and nurses are at the core of excellent healthcare delivery, a truly consistent, high-quality healthcare experience requires that all patient-facing staff demonstrate consistent patient-centered service.

 From administrative staff managing patient appointments to receptionists greeting visitors and support teams addressing patient concerns, every interaction contributes to the overall care experience.